Sidu River Bridge: Design and construction

 The bridge's design includes H-shaped towers, a truss-stiffened main span, and unsuspended side spans.
 The Warren-type trusses were constructed in 71 sections with the largest section weighing 91.6 MT.
 The trusses are 6.5 m tall and 26 m wide.

 The height measurement from the bottom of the gorge has been reported as 496 m by Eric Sakowski, 500 m by Chongxu Wang, and 550 m by Yinbo Liu.

 The first part of the suspension cable installed, a rope known as the pilot cable, was the first-ever to be placed using a military rocket.
 Conditions at the bridge's location would not allow the use of boats or helicopters, which have previously been used to string the first cable.
-The rockets carried the pilot cables made of chinlon, a highly elastic yarn, across the canyon on October 6, 2006 and resulted in time and cost savings.
+The rockets carried the pilot cables made of Nylon 66, a highly elastic yarn known locally as Chinlon for Chinese Nylon, across the canyon on October 6, 2006 and resulted in time and cost savings.

 The main suspension cables are made of 127 parallel wire strands bundled into a hexagonal shape (127 is the sixth centred hexagonal number).
 Each strand is made of 127 wires (also making a hexagonal shape so that there is a total of 16,129 wires in each of the two main suspension cables).
 Each cable can hold 191960 kN.